Frequently Asked Questions

 14. What purity level must azelaic acid constitute for pharmaceutical uses?

-Pharmaceutical acid must be greater than 99% pure.
+Pharmaceutical Azelaic acid should have a purity greater than 99% by weight.

 15. What are the impurities present in azelaic acid ?

-16. Is aazelaic acid allowed to be used in personal care & cosmetic products?
+16. Is azelaic acid allowed to be used in personal care & cosmetic products?

 The U.S. Food & Drug Administration (FDA) does not control the ingredients used in cosmetics other than prohibiting certain ingredients.
-Azelaic acid is not prohibited and may be used in cosmetics or personal care items up to a concentration of 14%.
-Anything over that concentration is considered a drug and subject to FDA controls and uses.
-According to EU Commission Regulation 1223/209 of April 26, 2015 azelaic acid can be used without restriction.
-In several Asian countries azelaic acid is mentioned in Annex II, but it is highly likely that it will be shifted to Annex III shortly.
+Azelaic acid is not prohibited and may be used in cosmetics or personal care also at high concentration. s.
+According to the EU Commission Regulation 1223/2009 azelaic acid can be used without restriction.
+In some Asian countries whitening creams in general (also the ones based on Azelaic acid) are not coonsidered cosmetic products but “quasi drug” products, so they require a pre-market notification.

 17. Can azelaic acid be used as a broad spectrum preservative?

-No, but azelaic acid works specifically on particular organisms such as Propionibacterium acnes and Staphylococcus epidermides.
+No, but azelaic acid works specifically on particular organisms such as Propionibacterium acnes and Staphylococcus epidermides, so it can be used as a specific skin antibacteria agent

 18. Does azelaic acid affect the commensal skin flora?